I predict 2016 will be the year of the nourishing your gut diet.

 But one of the simplest things you can do to give your bacteria a chance to bloom in a way to support your health and weight, is to have a long stretch of at least 12 hours with no food between dinner and breakfast.

-Animal studies indicate that this long stretch can lead to more variety of bacteria in the gut and for particular beneficial types of bacteria to bloom, leading to less aggressive extraction of calories from the diet which could be great for weight management.
+Animal studies indicate that this long stretch can lead to more variety of bacteria in the gut and for particular beneficial types of bacteria to bloom, leading to less aggressive extraction of calories from the diet, and balanced hunger hormones, which could be great for weight management.
+Sounds counterintuitive, but many people I've worked with report feeling much LESS hungry after a few days of not eating for 12 hours or more overnight.

 So put simply, it just means avoiding returning to your fridge for a late night nibble.
 For instance, if you finish eating dinner at 7pm, don’t eat a single morsel of food again till 7am, but you can drink water if you need it.
 Try this for a month.